wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-configure-web-proxy.md

 <properties
-   pageTitle="Configurar o proxy Web para um dispositivo StorSimple | Microsoft Azure" description="Saiba como usar o Windows PowerShell para StorSimple para definir configurações do proxy Web para seu dispositivo StorSimple." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Set up web proxy for a StorSimple device | Microsoft Azure" description="Learn how to use Windows PowerShell for StorSimple to configure web proxy settings for your StorSimple device." services="storsimple" documentationCenter="" authors="alkohli"